 The celebrations guests talked about most weren't necessarily the ones with the biggest budgets.

-They weren't always the weddings with the largest dance floors.
+They weren't always the events with the most elaborate production.

-They weren't even the events with the most elaborate production.
+They weren't even the celebrations with the most packed dance floors.

-The celebrations people remembered most were the ones where every moment felt intentional.
+The experiences people remembered most were the ones where every moment felt intentional.

 The timeline flowed naturally.